 For audio devices, audio quality and personal preference are subjective.
 When you select a USB headset, choose a quality headset with noise and echo cancellation.
-You can discuss personal experience with headsets and recommendations from other partners and customers on the PureConnect Community Forum at http://community.inin.com/.
+You can discuss personal experience with headsets and recommendations from other partners and customers on the PureConnect Community Forum.

-SIP Soft Phone setup process
+SIP Soft Phone Setup Process